xShadowCodingx/spacewarrior/README.md

 # Space Warrior

-A modern browser-based space shooter game built with HTML5 Canvas and JavaScript.
+A modern browser-based space shooter game built with HTML5 Canvas and JavaScript using the Cursor Editor to assist with function and README generation.

 ## Game Overview